5-Step Guide To Stop Procrastinating And Get Motivated

 - After you hit a savings goal for the month, buy yourself something you want like a pair of shoes or a video game.

 - After you cook a healthy meal, take in a few episodes of that Netflix show you’ve been meaning to check out.

-- Truth #1: We all have the same amount of time in the day ? so STOP BLAMING TIME (or your lack thereof).
-It doesn’t matter if you’re Bill Gates or a busy parent.
+- Truth #1: We all have the same amount of time in the day — so STOP BLAMING TIME (or your lack thereof).
+It doesn’t matter if you’re Bill Gates, an overworked parent, or a busy student.
 You just need to learn how to manage your time better (more on that later).

-By adopting the right mindsets, you can create habits that stick instead of struggling to get the simplest of tasks done.
+By adopting the right mindset, you can create habits that stick instead of struggling to get the simplest of tasks done.